Mayarinn/PersonalNotes/NamingConvention.md

 ## Code Naming Convention

 [**???**]
-- upper camel case for objects
+- upper camel case for classes
+- - lower camel case for variables, constants, class instances
 - lower camel case for actions

 think about it.